The novel coronavirus in a few words

-Coronaviruses are infectious agents originating from animals that have been known for a long time.
+Coronaviruses are infectious agents originating from humans or animals (depending on the strain) that have been known for a long time.
 In humans, they cause acute respiratory disease.

-The new coronavirus, known as SARS-CoV-2, appeared in December 2019 in China.
-It is generating a global epidemic because it is highly contagious and the population does not yet have immunity to this new virus.
-Cases in China are becoming rare while they are increasing dramatically in Europe.
+The new coronavirus, called SARS-CoV-2, appeared at the end of 2019 in China.
+It is generating a global epidemic of a disease (called COVID-19) as it is highly contagious and the general population does not have immunity to this new virus.

-The time from infection to the onset of the first symptoms is usually from 5 to 14 days.
+The time from contact with the virus and the onset of the first symptoms is usually between 2 to 14 days.
+50% of people have symptoms within five days of infection.
 When a person has a viral infection of the respiratory tract (cough, fever), it is probable to be more contagious when symptoms are more evident.
-It is likely that one is contagious even before symptoms appear.

 The disease, called COVID-19, most commonly manifests as a flu-like condition (fever and/or cough) that lasts for a few days to 2 or 3 weeks.
 The illness is usually mild in young and healthy people (especially children) but can sometimes be severe in older people or those with chronic diseases.
 At present, its lethality is estimated to be about 10 times greater than that of seasonal flu.